kevinpt/vhdl-extras/_sources/rst/packages.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This package provides a string library for operating on unbounded length
 strings.
-This is a clone of the Ada'95 library Ada.Strings.Unbounded.
+This is a clone of the Ada'95 library ``Ada.Strings.Unbounded``.
 Due
 to the VHDL restriction on using access types as function parameters only
 a limited subset of the Ada library is reproduced.
 The unbounded strings
 are represented by the subtype string_acc which is derived from line to